mr-mixas/Struct-Path.pm/README.md

     Return path for each result.
 False by default.

+- stack `<true|false>`

+    Return stack of references to substructures.
+False by default.

 - strict `<true|false>`

     Croak if at least one element, specified in path, absent in the struct.